See Creative Writing.

 Full course for one semester.
-This course explores the relationship between idyllic fictions and concrete experience through two transformative centuries of American environmental history.
-Examining literature’s role as both the product and producer of “nature’s nation,” we trace the changing values attached to wilderness, farming, and the non-human environment, from Thomas Jefferson’s agrarian ideals to Harper’s soliloquies, in Tony Kushner’s Angels in America, prophesying environmental crises as judgment day.
-We will examine the many ideological functions of pastoral imagination, including Henry David Thoreau’s use of retreat as protest; the fusion of tradition and modernity in Plains Indian ledger art; the emergence of new poetic forms in Walt Whitman's and Emily Dickinson’s descriptions of urban and rural ecologies; Booker T. Washington’s argument for agricultural technology over classical education as a path to racial equality; the alternation of Virgilian allusion and concrete locodescription in Willa Cather; and Upton Sinclair’s muckraking expose of industrial agriculture.
+Who owns the land and whose labor shapes it?
+This course explores the relationship between idyllic fictions and concrete experience through two transformative centuries of U.S. history.
+Examining literature’s role as both the product and producer of “nature’s nation,” we trace the changing values attached to wilderness, farming, and the nonhuman environment, from Thomas Jefferson’s agrarian ideals to Harper’s soliloquies, in Tony Kushner’s Angels in America, prophesying environmental crises as judgment day.
+We will examine the many ideological functions of pastoral imagination, including Henry David Thoreau’s use of retreat as protest; the fusion of tradition and modernity in Plains Indian ledger art; the emergence of new poetic forms in Walt Whitman’s and Emily Dickinson’s descriptions of urban and rural ecologies; Booker T. Washington’s argument for agricultural technology as a path to racial equality; the alternation of classical allusion and concrete locodescription in Charles Chesnutt and Willa Cather; and Upton Sinclair’s muckraking expose of industrial agriculture.
 Prerequisites: two English courses at the 200 level or above, American studies background, or consent of the instructor.
 Conference.
+Not offered 2018–19.

 English 356 - Studies in African American Literature